fourwastaken/classicmacro/README.md

 4) Open Classic Minecraft in your web browser

-5) Press the hotkeys you set to start resetting worlds (Must either be on start screen or escape screen to reset world)
+5) Press the hotkeys you set to start resetting worlds (Must either be on start screen or game menu to reset world)